stanfordhpccenter/soleil-x/README.md

 There's an issue currently on Certainty preventing the use of git over HTTPS.
 Until that is fixed, you will need to use git over SSH.
 This requires you to [set up an SSH key pair on github](https://help.github.com/articles/connecting-to-github-with-ssh/).

+There's an issue currently on login node `certainty-b` preventing CUDA compilation.
+For now, use one of the other login nodes (just log out and ssh back in, until you get a different login node).

 ### Add to shell startup

 ```